server-mechanic/mechanic/README.md

 You should have received a [copy of the GNU General Public License](LICENSE) along with this program.
 If not, see [GNU GPL v3 at http://www.gnu.org](http://www.gnu.org/licenses/gpl-3.0.txt).

+## Trademark hints
+Docker is a trademark or registered trademark of Docker, Inc.

+Puppet is a trademark or registered trademark of Puppet, Inc.

+Ansible is a trademark or registered trademark of Red Hat, Inc.